 Petitions for exceptions to academic policies of the college may be submitted to the Registrar or Registration Office for presentation to the Curriculum Committee of the faculty.
 By definition, the petition must argue why a rule which otherwise applies to everyone should be set aside in the case at hand.

 Academic grievances concerning teaching and learning should be settled as close to the level of student-faculty contact as possible.
 If students believe they have been treated arbitrarily or capriciously by an instructor in a grade assigned or other ways, they should first talk to the instructor.
-If the matter remains unresolved, they should speak with the chair of the instructor’s department or, in the case of a nursing course, the appropriate course coordinator.
+If the matter remains unresolved, they should speak with the chair of the instructor’s department or, in the case of a nursing course, the appropriate semester coordinator.
 After this, if the matter is still unresolved, nursing students should speak with the Dean of Nursing; DCE students should speak with the Director of DCE.
-Finally, if the matter has not been resolved by the above means, students may discuss the matter with the Vice President for Academic Affairs.
+Finally, if the matter has not been resolved by the above means, students may discuss the matter with the Vice President for Academic Affairs or designee.
 All grievances concerning grades must be filed by the end of the next semester after the grade is posted.
 In the case that a student is studying abroad the next semester, the grievance must be filed by the end of the next semester after the student returns.

 Every faculty member and student has the right to conditions favorable to teaching and learning both in and out of the classroom.
 To foster and maintain such conditions, students have the responsibility to conduct themselves, individually and in groups, in a manner which promotes an atmosphere conducive to teaching, studying, and learning.
 Students are expected to uphold academic and personal integrity, to respect the rights of others, and to refrain from disruptive, threatening, intimidating, or harassing behavior, or behavior which is harmful to themselves, other persons, or property.
 Faculty have the right and responsibility to foster an environment conducive to teaching and learning, and should this be threatened by student behavior, faculty are authorized and encouraged to initiate the following steps: